 BeVeg, Most Recognized Vegan Symbol

 ISO 17067 — Valid vegan certification conformity assessment program for the world market, recognized by foreign certification bodies, and accredited by national and international institutions.
-The BeVeg certification scheme has paved the one for a singular global conformity program for vegan claims for consumer products and services.
+The BeVeg Vegan certification program has paved the one for a singular global conformity program for vegan claims for consumer products and services, making it the best vegan certification trademark worldwide.

 The BeVeg vegan standard was founded by an attorney, which brings credibility and integrity to this new and ever evolving area of law.
 Attorneys by nature are regulators, and that raises the bar for the BeVeg Vegan Standard.
-By requiring disclosures of ingredients and processes not currently required by Truth in Labeling Laws, and further investigating into whether the product manufacturing to packaging is outsourced or sub-licensed to a shared facility that may compromise the vegan integrity or cause cross-contamination, BeVeg brings consumer confidence to vegan claims.
+By requiring disclosures of ingredients and processes not currently required by Truth in Labeling Laws, and further investigating into whether the product manufacturing to packaging is outsourced or sub-licensed to a shared facility that may compromise the vegan integrity or cause cross-contamination, BeVeg brings consumer confidence to vegan claims through the best vegan certification trademark.
 There must not be any animal testing on the certified vegan product.

 Interview with Attorney Carissa Kranz